marloncarvalho/darter/README.md

 # Darter
-Darter is a effort to create a simple framework that embraces all REST principles, as proposed by Roy Fielding in his thesis.
-You can say that there're good frameworks in this area, like Redstone.dart and RPC by Google.
-However, those frameworks impose some limitations that are really frustrating and go against some core REST principles.
+Darter is an effort to create a simple and efficient framework in the Dart Language that embraces all REST principles, as proposed by Roy Fielding in his thesis.
+Darter doesn't impose annoying limitations that you'll find in the available Dart libraries, like forcing you to use only one versioning strategy (through the URI, for example).
+Darter is straightforward and really easy to setup as you'll see in our documentation and examples.

-For example, RPC doesn't have a good mechanism to handle API versioning.
-The only strategy available forces you to inform the version at the URI.
-Nevertheless remember that the URI should be used only to address resources.
-What about Redstone?
-It's an amazing tool but it wasn't created with API development in mind.
-With Redstone you can't even work with versions because of its internal implementation that restricts us from having the same route handled by different classes/objects.

-Going further, RPC doesn't have the HTTP PATCH method but has a @AddAll annotation representing a method.
-What doesn't make any sense.
-I could cite many other problems but I think I've made my point here.

-## Why you should use Darter?
+## Why should I use Darter?
 Because you want flexibility to implement your API using all REST principles.
-We think that you shouldn't be limited by a framework.
+We believe that you shouldn't be limited by a framework when building a new application.
 Instead, it should empower you with compeling tools that help you to create amazing REST APIs.

 ## Darter by Example
 Darter is really simple.
 To convince you of it, lets create a simple example.
 First off, create your `pubspec.yaml` file and create a dependency to Darter inside it.